osisoft/OCS-Docs/content/add-organize-data/store-data/streams/streams-view-in-trend.md

 1. Select **View in Trend**.

 The `Trend` page opens in a new tab.
 Each stream you selected is added to the trend session and the search field.
-The For more information on working with trend sessions, see <xref:TrendUserInterface>.
+For more information on working with trend sessions, see <xref:TrendUserInterface>.